Stephanie Woodrow, LPC, LCPC, NCC

-Named an “Emerging Leader” by the Anxiety and Depression Association of America (ADAA), Stephanie is a Licensed Clinical Professional Counselor and a National Certified Counselor specializing in the treatment of adults with anxiety, obsessive-compulsive, and related disorders.
+A multiple award recipient by the Anxiety and Depression Association of America (ADAA), Stephanie is a Licensed Professional Counselor and a National Certified Counselor specializing in the treatment of adults with anxiety, obsessive-compulsive disorder, and related disorders.

-Working in the mental health field since 2011, Stephanie received her Master of Science in Clinical Mental Health Counseling from Johns Hopkins University and spent more than a year interning at Adventist HealthCare Behavioral Health & Wellness Services Partial Hospitalization Program in Rockville, Maryland before joining a private practice in the Baltimore area.
-In this capacity, she treated adults with anxiety disorders, obsessive-compulsive disorder, and related disorders utilizing cognitive behavioral therapy (CBT) and exposure and response prevention (ERP).
+Working in the mental health field since 2011, Stephanie received her Master of Science in Clinical Mental Health Counseling from Johns Hopkins University and spent more than a year interning at Adventist HealthCare Behavioral Health & Wellness Services’ Partial Hospitalization Program in Rockville, Maryland before joining a private practice in the Baltimore area.
+In this capacity, she treated adults with anxiety disorders, OCD, and related disorders utilizing cognitive behavioral therapy (CBT), namely exposure and response prevention (ERP).

 Stephanie comes from a family of health care professionals, including psychiatrists, internal medicine physicians, and hospital executives.
 The values of helping others in need and assisting in improving people’s quality of life were emphasized from a young age.